Bet on autumn brunch to boost your business

 https://cdn.theforkmanager.com/static/styles/wysiwyg_blog/public/brunch-jus-orange-pain-toast.jpg?itok=xv6YDIgP

-Of course, the most important thing is to serve good coffee, with the option of milk of animal or plant origin, as well as a varied menu of teas and tisanes.
+Of course, the most important thing is to serve good coffee, with a variety of milk options, as well as a varied menu of teas and tisanes.
 Other drinks that sell very well on brunch menus are cocktails such as Micheladas (beer, lemon and tabasco-style sauces), Bloody Mary (vodka, tomato juice, salt, pepper, Worcestershire sauce and lemon) or Mimosas (champagne, orange juice, sugar and cherries), like those served at brunch in the Carmencita restaurant in Madrid.

 Vegetarian dishes